raulcodes/hugo-papel/README.md

 # oso <sup><sup><sub>v0.1</sub></sup></sup>

-A simple Hugo theme inspired by the popular iOS note-taking app, Bear.
+A small Hugo theme with color themes inspired by the popular iOS note-taking app, Bear.

 Oso strives to be beautiful, fast, and accessible.
-All with minimal JS!
+All with optional, minimal Javascript.

 ## Lighthouse